Back to Faculty Directory

 Analytics and Probabilistic Modeling

 J. Eric Bickel is a Professor and Director of the Graduate Program in Operations Research & Industrial Engineering (Walker Department of Mechanical Engineering).
-In addition, he is a Professor and graduate advisor in the Department of Engineering Management.
+In addition, he is the Program Director for the Engineering Management master’s program offered through the Cockrell School Texas Engineering Executive Education.
 He holds a courtesy appointment in the Department of Petroleum Engineering.

 Professor Bickel’s research interests include the theory and practice of decision analysis.
 His work has addressed the modeling of probabilistic dependence, value of information, scoring rules, calibration, risk preference, decision education, decision making in sports, and climate engineering as a response to climate change.
 His research has been covered in The Wall Street Journal, The New York Times, The Financial Times, Sports Illustrated and the MLB Network, to name a few.
 In addition, Professor Bickel and his research are featured in the documentary Cool It.
 His research into climate engineering was named as the top approach to address climate change by a panel of economists, including four Nobel Laureates.